Welcome to today's edition of the Rush 24-7 podcast.

 It's like two Christmas gifts in one.

-Which is that's a favorite talking point of the uh Cindy Sheehan mob and the Michael Moore mob, the kook fringe liberal Democrat.
+He even says that we are stealing the oil from the Iraqi people, which is that's a favorite talking point of the Cindy Sheehan mob and the Michael Moore mob, the kuk fringe liberal Democrat.

 Yeah, we're stealing the oil from the Iraqis.

-It's their oil, and we're stealing it from them.
+It's their oil and we're stealing it from them.

-I they just have to be unable to contain their joy over this.
+They just have to be unable to contain their joy over this.

 Osama bin Laden, the CEO of big terrorism, says that he wants America to sign the Kyoto Global Warming Accord.